Welcome to the Property Management Legal Services Limited privacy notice.

 We sometimes use email listing providers such as Mail Chimp to provide updates to you.
 These companies will hold your data outside of the EEA.
 We are satisfied that any transfer of your personal data to platforms outside of the EEA has appropriate safeguards and adequate levels of data protection for your personal data, through those platforms confirming their compliance with safeguards such as Privacy Shield.
 Although they provide information regarding their compliance you should consult their own Privacy Notices on their websites for more details.
 These email providers will allow you to unsubscribe from receiving emails at any time.

-- object to our use of data.
+- the right to restrict our use of your personal data;

 Unlike certain other business concerns, we do not as a law firm involve ourselves in automated decision making and profiling.